loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 - attach/detach_nic
 - vnc connection

-Containers won't get any benefit from storage related actions since they don't have a valid image in the datastore.
+Containers won't get any benefit from storage-related actions since they don't have a valid image in the datastore.
 If you delete the imported container it will become wild again.

 Tuning & Extending
 ==================